TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-requestforcancellationofasubscription.md

 1. Select **Subscriptions** from the left pane.

-2. Select the subscription to cancel, then click **Cancel Sub** to launch the cancel blade.
+2. Select the subscription to cancel, then click **Cancel Sub**.

 3. Enter the subscription name, choose a cancellation reason, then click the **Cancel Sub** button at the bottom of the cancel blade.

-To determine the **Account Administrator** of your subscription - click **Subscriptions** on the left pane in Azure portal, select your subscription, under **Settings**, select **Properties** and scroll down on the properties blade to view the Account Admin's email address. <br>
+To determine the Account Administrator of your subscription - click **Subscriptions** on the left pane, select your subscription, click **Properties** under Settings, then scroll down to view the Account Admin's email address. <br>
 [Azure Administrator roles - types, permissions, and limits](https://azure.microsoft.com/documentation/articles/billing-add-change-azure-subscription-administrator/)

 ## **Recommended help**